Sarah Baartman: Symbolism

-Sarah Baartman was not the only Khoikhoi to be taken from her homeland.
+Sarah Baartman was not the only Khoekhoe to be taken from her homeland.
 Her story is sometimes used to illustrate social and political strains, and through this, some facts have been lost.
 Dr. Yvette Abrahams, professor of women and gender studies at the University of the Western Cape, writes, "we lack academic studies that view Sarah Baartman as anything other than a symbol.
 Her story becomes marginalized, as it is always used to illustrate some other topic."
-Baartman is used to represent African discrimination and suffering in the West although there were many other Khoikhoi people who were taken to Europe.
-Historian Neil Parsons writes of two Khoikhoi children 13 and six years old respectively, who were taken from South Africa and displayed at a holiday fair in Elberfeld, Prussia, in 1845.
-Bosjemans, a travelling show including two Khoikhoi men, women, and a baby, toured Britain, Ireland, and France from 1846 to 1855.
-P. T. Barnum's show "Little People" advertised a 16-year-old Khoikhoi girl named Flora as the "missing link" and acquired six more Khoikhoi children later.
+Baartman is used to represent African discrimination and suffering in the West although there were many other Khoekhoe people who were taken to Europe.
+Historian Neil Parsons writes of two Khoekhoe children 13 and six years old respectively, who were taken from South Africa and displayed at a holiday fair in Elberfeld, Prussia, in 1845.
+Bosjemans, a travelling show including two Khoekhoe men, women, and a baby, toured Britain, Ireland, and France from 1846 to 1855.
+P. T. Barnum's show "Little People" advertised a 16-year-old Khoekhoe girl named Flora as the "missing link" and acquired six more Khoekhoe children later.

-Baartman's tale may be better known because she was the first Khoikhoi taken from her homeland, or because of the extensive exploitation and examination of her body by scientists such as Georges Cuvier, an anatomist, and the public as well as the mistreatment she received during and after her lifetime.
+Baartman's tale may be better known because she was the first Khoekhoe taken from her homeland, or because of the extensive exploitation and examination of her body by scientists such as Georges Cuvier, an anatomist, and the public as well as the mistreatment she received during and after her lifetime.
 She was brought to the West for her "exaggerated" female form, and the European public developed an obsession with her reproductive organs.
 Her body parts were on display at the Musée de l'Homme for 150 years, sparking awareness and sympathy in the public eye.
-Although Baartman was the first Khoikhoi to land in Europe, much of her story has been lost, and she is defined by her exploitation in the West.
+Although Baartman was the first Khoekhoe to land in Europe, much of her story has been lost, and she is defined by her exploitation in the West.